Which social media channel is best for your B2B marketing efforts?

 Tip #1: Assess if your target audience has shown up to the party on [insert social media channel of your choice].

-WHY THIS IS IMPORTANT: One of the biggest investments in social media is your time, because you’ll spend a lot of it on social media building your account, growing your audience and engaging with your ”tribe”.
+WHY THIS IS IMPORTANT: One of the biggest investments in social media is your time, because you’ll spend a lot of it on social media building your account, growing your audience, and engaging with your ”tribe”.
 So, it’s critical to research if your target audience will be there, because “if you build it, they will come” doesn’t work on social media.

 HOW TO DO IT: The easiest way to find your target market is by uncovering whether your industry’s influencers are there and if they are sharing content and engaging with others through information related to your industry.
-For instance, one of our clients wanted to reach the decision makers in their industry.
+For instance, one of our clients wanted to reach decision-makers in their industry.
 The obvious choice may seem like a Facebook group, but after some digging, we found the big dogs in the industry chatting it up on Twitter.
 From this exercise, we saw what conversations they were having and how we could become a part of that, thereby inserting the client’s brand into the conversation au natural.

 Tip #2: Determine what stories you want to tell about your brand.